 Video email marketing can increase click-through and conversion rates.
 Create video thumbnails to replace text and static images in emails.
 Emails that include the word video in the subject line receive a much higher open rate, and emails that contain a thumbnail see 200% to 300% more click-through.

 You can use the email list to promote content such as a free online video course or the replay of a webinar.
-Online learning is, and your customers are likely to respond to any free educational content on a topic that interests them.
+Your customers are likely to respond to any free educational content on a topic that interests them.

 Tailor your videos to different stages of the sales funnel

 You can’t just play a guessing game when it comes to video marketing.
-You need to consider what stage of the funnel your video is at because lead capture initiatives will look very different at different stages of the buying cycle.
+You need to consider which stage of the funnel your video is at, because lead capture initiatives will look very different at different stages of the buying cycle.
 Your strategy needs to be comprehensive, and to span the whole of your marketing and sales funnel.
-It can be used to capture viewers, convert them to leads and then nurture them through the sales funnel.
+It can be used to capture viewers, convert them to leads and then nurture them through the marketing funnel.

-The next role of videos should be to convert leads into customers.
-Consumers still weigh up their options, and these videos should help them to see themselves using your product or service.
+The next role videos should play is to convert leads into customers.
+Consumers still weigh up their options, and these videos should help them see themselves potentially using your product or service.
 A video can leverage emotions and display functionality better than text.
 Those that are product or purchase related and designed to appeal to viewers deeper within the buying process, usually generate quality leads.

 After this may come videos that are testimonials and contain user-generated content.
 These are customers who have embraced your brand, and they may become your most prominent brand evangelists.

 Monitoring and video tracking

 It is not enough to receive thousands of views.
 You will need to study some video analytics to determine the impact on the business of your video marketing.
 If you are using a dedicated video-marketing platform, you can also benefit from in-depth video analytics to reveal more about how people are interacting with your video content.